Gender-neutral title

 A gender neutral title is a title that does not indicate the gender identity, whatever it may be, of the person being formally addressed.
 Honorifics are used in situations when it is inappropriate to refer to someone only by their first or last name, such as when addressing a letter, or when introducing the person to others.
-By comparison, the traditional honorifics of Miss, Mrs, Ms and Mr all indicate the binary gender of the individual.

-These titles are used to avoid specifying gender for:
+Although varying between cultures, the use of such titles include: